Deerfield Beach Traumatic Brain Injury Lawyer

 Because of the personality changing effects of a TBI, it is not uncommon for brain injury survivors to lose friends, push away family members, and lose the support of other loved ones because of their erratic and unfamiliar behavior.
 It is also not uncommon for survivors to discover that they can no longer partake in their favorite activities or enjoy the things that once made them happy.
 These losses are just as great, if not greater, than the financial losses.
 Yet, these losses are often discounted or pushed aside, and the victim is never really compensated for them.

 If you or a loved one sustained a TBI in an accident caused by another person’s negligence, you deserve to be compensated for the full extent of your damages, and not just the monetary ones.
-Contact the Leifer Law Firm today to discuss your legal options and to get on the path to financial and physical recovery.
+Contact Leifer & Ramirez today to discuss your legal options and to get on the path to financial and physical recovery.